Using SEPA Direct Debit for your subscriptions and recurring payments – 2024 Guide

 Merchants who manage subscriptions or memberships can benefit significantly from the use of SEPA Direct Debit.

-This payment method offers 3 key advantages that not only optimise the financial stability of companies, but also simplify their administration.
+This payment method offers 3 key advantages that not only optimize the financial stability of companies, but also simplify their administration.

 → Gives control over payments